OSGeo/gdal/doc/source/programs/gdal_vector_rasterize.rst

 .. option:: --3d

     Indicates that a burn value should be extracted from the "Z" values of the feature.
 Works with points and lines (linear interpolation along each segment).
-For polygons, works properly only if the are flat (same Z value for all vertices).
+For polygons, works properly only if they are flat (same Z value for all vertices).

 .. option:: --add